Kaizen Tracker

 Entry Point

-The login screen sets the first impression — brand color on the primary action, no distractions.
-Auth is handled entirely by Supabase, so this screen's only job is to get you in cleanly.
+The login screen sets the first impression: brand color on the primary action, nothing else competing for attention.
+Supabase handles auth, so this screen's only job is to let you in.

 Deployment